Printing Terms

 Enamel

-a general term referring to coated paper that has a higher basis weight than coated publication (magazine) paper, but a lower basis weight and caliper than coated cover paper.
-An example of enamel is Champion Kromekote Enamel.
+A general term referring to coated paper that has a higher basis weight than coated publication paper, but a lower basis weight and caliper than coated cover paper.
 See also C2S, coated paper.

 Engraving